Mobility-Mapper/about-website/README.md

 Mobility Mapper is a route finder and navigation app for users of wheelchairs, mobility scooters, tricycles and other wheeled mobility devices (referred to as wheelers).

 The purpose of this website is to gain the support needed to successfully develop and launch the app.
-It will generate interest by informing potential users, partners, and funders about its key features, and how it solves real-world wayfinding problems for wheelers.
+It will generate interest by informing potential users, partners, and funders about its key features, and how it solves real-world way-finding problems for wheelers.

 In order to build a mailing list and social media following, the home page encourages visitors to subscribe to updates and follow our Facebook, Instagram and X pages.
 In addition, a contact form invites potential users to get in touch and provide feedback or ask questions about the app.